pushsontakke/AI-Insights-Dashboard/README.md

 - **React:** JavaScript library for building user interfaces.
 - **Recharts:** Charting library for React applications, used for data visualization.
 - **CSS3:** Styling and layout are done using CSS3.
-- **React Router:** Library for routing in React applications, used for navigation between dashboard pages.

 ## Contributing